 Apply for the Fall 2025/26 semester at the University of Szeged and get free Coursera access.

-Choose from 3 tailored packages to boost your skills and stay ahead!
+As you progress further with your application, you can reach higher Coursera packages to boost your skills and stay ahead!

 The Confucius Institute at the University of Szeged is launching a Beginner Level 2 Chinese course starting on March 3, 2025.
 Registration for the English-language classes is open until February 24 – don’t miss your chance to sign up!